 I pretty much ALWAYS have some sort of frozen baked good in my freezer, no matter what.
 I get asked all the time what I do with all the food I make (because I make a lot).
-The answer is that the majority of the baked goods get thrown in freezer bags and frozen for later.
+The answer is that the majority of the baked goods get thrown into freezer bags and are frozen for later.
 Some things like fresh herbs and citrus end up getting tossed, but I wouldn’t let delicious, paleo treats go to waste, believe me!

 I kid you not, I’ve tried 10 times to make the perfect grain-free chocolate chip cookie.

 If at first you don’t succeed, try and try again.

 Boom baby.
 I made 2 batches of these guys and even gave them out to my fit foodie friends to taste test.
 I got 2 thumbs up from all of them!